What is food combining?

 - Try to curb your unnecessary fat intake to aid digestion.
 Fat is calorie dense and slows down digestion.
-Give at least 4-5 hours for your body to digest before your next meal.
+Give at least 4-5 hours for your body to digest the food properly before eating your next meal.

-- Proteins present in hard cheese, fish, meat, and cheese need lots of stomach acid and may take up to three hours to digest.
-So, your next meal should have a bit of an interval.
+- Proteins present in cheese, fish, and meat need lots of stomach acid and may take up to three hours to digest.
+So, your next meal should be eaten after a bit of an interval.

-- Leafy greens can help in preventing constipation and can facilitate the growth of healthy bacteria.
+- Leafy greens can help prevent constipation and can facilitate the growth of healthy bacteria.

-- Many have oatmeal with milk and orange juice in the morning.
-This is not advisable because citrus fruits and milk, when mixed, can cause trouble digesting.
-Acid fruits can also destroy the enzymes present for digesting the starch in the cereal.
+- Many people consume oatmeal with milk and orange juice in the morning.
+This is not advisable because citrus fruits and milk, when mixed, can be difficult to digest.
+Acidic fruits can also destroy the enzymes present for digesting starch in the cereal.

-- Combinations of yogurt and fruit, Bananas and Milk, Beans and Cheese, Meat and Cheese omelet, etc. are also an uphill task for your stomach when it comes to digestion.
+- Combinations of yoghurt and fruit, bananas and milk, beans and cheese, meat and cheese omelettes, etc. are also an uphill task for your stomach when it comes to digestion.